 I’m 23.
 Aspiring PhD.
 Still can’t pinpoint what I wanna do with my life even though I probably shouldn’t admit that out loud.
 And this is my face:

 I’m originally from Brooklyn.
 Born and bred.
 I’m also Jamaican.
 Born here.
 But Jamaican as far as you’re concerned.
-Both of my parents are products of the mean streets and country… (can we call them roads?) that are the island of Jamaica.
+Both of my parents are products of the mean streets and country… (can we call them roads?) that is the island of Jamaica.
 And I mean, they’re type of Jamaican that has stories about times they rolled down the side of a mountain.
 Like, grew up in the same town as Yellow man Jamaican.
 As a result, I’m the kind of Jamaican that has a breakfast looking like this:

 I believe I stated somewhere in another post that I started undergrad at 16.
 I really only make this point because it’s shaped my adolescent years in ways that no other experience could.
-Instead of a sweet 16, I had going away shindigs cuz nobody could afford to do both.
+Instead of a sweet 16, I had going-away shindigs cuz nobody could afford to do both.
 My bf makes it a point to call me “baby genius”.. please, don’t do this.
 If I was so much of a genius I would have passed Calc that first semester.

 I’m doing the adult braces thing.
 I’ve only chewed gum once in the last 2 years.
 Orthodontist tells me she wants it off in the Fall.
 I’m like… uh yea honey, let’s get this rolling.
 You may wonder why I put this in an about me post, but until you’ve had braces you don’t realize how much it kinda becomes a part of your identity.
 It was hard at first, waking up one day and sounding like Mighty B out of the blue.
 Then my teeth got twisted damn near out of my mouth and I was so self-conscious I didn’t know what to do with myself.
 But I actually think I’ll miss these things.
 When they snap these hoes off, I’ll cue “I’ll be missing you….”